 - - provide you with all material facts that could influence your decisions

-- - use reasonable skill, care and diligence, and
+- - use reasonable skill, care, and diligence, and

 - - account for all monies we handle for you.

-Confidentiality is equally important for clients who would like to hire me and our firm as a listing agent, in fact you’ll see some similarities -
+Confidentiality is equally important for clients who would like to hire me and our firm as a listing agent, in fact, you'll see some similarities -

-As a Listing Agent - If our real estate firm and its agents represent you, we must
+When our real estate firm and its agents represent you, we must

 - - promote your best interests